Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 Vanilla HGSS has 7 evolutions defined for each Pokémon.
 This repo has expanded that to 9 to support Eevee and whatever happens in the upcoming generations.

+This repository further allows the user to specify a form to evolve into based on that evolution method.
+This will change the form of the Pokémon upon evolving to be the one specified (as long as it is nonzero).

 Each entry needs to be padded out to the limit to ensure that no invalid data is read.

 This makes an example look like this: